-This IR is applicable to both shop and field structural bolting activities utilizing American Society for Testing and Materials (ASTM) F3125 fasteners.
-At the design professional's discretion, as noted on the DSA approved construction documents, the requirements of this IR shall apply to other high-strength fastener assemblies specified in IR 17-8: Sampling and Testing of High-Strength Structural Bolts, Nuts and Washers.
+This IR is applicable to both shop and field structural bolting activities utilizing ASTM F3125 fasteners.
+At the design professional's discretion, as noted on the DSA-approved construction documents, the requirements of this IR shall apply to other high-strength fastener assemblies specified in IR 17-8: Sampling and Testing of High-Strength Structural Bolts, Nuts and Washers.